Maya Lasker-Wallfisch

-Maya Lasker-Wallfisch (born 1958 in London) is a psychoanalytic psychotherapist, author and educator, specialising in transgenerational trauma.
+Maya Lasker-Wallfisch (born 1958 in London) is a psychoanalytic psychotherapist, author, playwright and educator, specialising in transgenerational trauma.

 Biography

 Maya Jacobs Lasker-Wallfisch was born as Marianne Lasker-Wallfisch in London into a family of musicians.
 Her parents, pianist Peter Wallfisch and cellist Anita Lasker-Wallfisch OBE, were both originally from Breslau and had emigrated to Great Britain after the Second World War.
-Her mother is of Jewish-German descent and had survived the Holocaust as a cellist in the girls' orchestra at Auschwitz (after arriving in England, she became a co-founder of the English Chamber Orchestra).
+Her mother is of Jewish-German descent and had survived the Holocaust as a cellist in the girls' orchestra at the Auschwitz concentration camp.
+After arriving in England, Anita became a co-founder of the English Chamber Orchestra.

-Maya Lasker-Wallfisch was married to David Jacobs, the son of London's Rabbi Louis Jacobs, with whom she has a son.
+Maya Lasker-Wallfisch was married to David Jacobs, the son of London's Rabbi Louis Jacobs, with whom she has a son, Abraham-Peter.

-Her older brother is the cellist Raphael Wallfisch, her nephews are film composer and Academy member Benjamin and baritone Simon Wallfisch.
+Lasker-Wallfisch's older brother is the cellist Raphael Wallfisch.
+Her nephews are film composer and Academy member Benjamin and baritone Simon Wallfisch.